sisudata/api_examples/README.md

 * **API_KEY** - String: A valid Sisu API Key for the customer organization where the analysis to be operated resides
 * **ANALYSIS_ID** - Integer: A valid Time Comparison analysis ID
+* **RETURN_RESULTS** - Boolean: True if the results are to be returned to the calling function as a JSON blob or object; False if the results are to be inserted into the database directly
 * **ACTION_TYPE** - String: Must be one of:
     * **DOD**: Day Over Day execution
     * **WOW**: Week Over Week